awsdocs/amazon-connect-admin-guide/doc_source/queued-callback-example.md

 # Example: Metrics for a queued callback<a name="queued-callback-example"></a>

-This topic shows an example queued callback flow and reviews how the CTRs and times are set for it\.
+This topic shows an example queued callback flow and reviews how the contact records and times are set for it\.

 Assume we have set up the following contact flows:
 + **Inbound contact flow** \-\- Runs when the customer calls the customer service number\.